Organizations Quick Start

 The last step on the road to secure sharing is to create an item and move it to the organization so it can be shared.
 An existing vault item can be moved to the organization after it's created, but for this guide, we'll focus on creating a new login from your individual vault:

-On the Vaults page, select the Add Item button.
+On the Vaults page, select the New item button.

 Fill in all the relevant information for your new login item (for example, username and password).
 The item can be anything you want both yourself and the other organization user to have access to, for example a family streaming account.

 In the Ownership section at the bottom of the Add Item panel, select your organization to designate the item for sharing.

 Select one or more collections to put this item into.
 Generally, users of two-person organizations setup access for both users for all collections.
 In larger or more complex organizations, which collection you put the item into will determine who can access it.

 Select the Save button to finishing creating the organization-owned item.

 This new item will be accessible to both yourself and the other organization user!
 As long as both users can access the collection it's in, it will appear for both in the organization vault and in the All Vaults view alongside other vault items.